ernraff/medhacks-2024-spotcheck/README.md

 Due to time constraints, I have focused on the backend of this application for submission.
 Next steps will involve building a reactive UI.

 For the sake of expediency I used a pre-trained model for image classification.
 Further training and testing could be done in order to optimize model performance and ensure that recommendations are as accurate as possible.

+Authentication with and IdP such as AWS Cognito should be added to the application.